volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ## Benefits of Using jtcop

-* Consistency: Discuss how jtcop can enforce consistency across a team or project.
+* Consistency: jtcop helps us keep the tests similar across many projects.
+So when you open a project that employs jtcop, it's much easier to understand what is going on with a project and which guides the project follows
-* Improved Onboarding: Explain how a well-organized and named test suite can reduce the onboarding time for new team members.
+* Code Review: the main problem that was solved by jtcop is constantly mentioned noisy messages like "put this class here", "use different name" for it, or "it an antipattern".
+So by using jtcop we don't spend much time and help the developer to solve all the problems even before pushing something to us.
-* Better Refactoring: Discuss how clear tests help in the refactoring process by providing an understandable safety net.
+* Improved Onboarding: One more effect which we got is that well-organized and named test suites not only helps understand and maintain the code, it actually reduce the time for explaining or writing down code style guides across projects many projects which simplified onboarding new programmers.
+We receive already well-formatterd pull requests  new team members without additional help,

 ## Feedback and Community Contribution